-The availability of foreign-currency-tracking exchange-traded funds -- ETFs -- now make it unnecessary to open a commodity futures or currency broker account if you want to make a bet on currency exchange rates.
+U.S. investors who may be only familiar with the dollar exchange (USD) can also trade on the Euro (EUR) platform by using their existing stock brokerage accounts.
+The availability of foreign-currency-tracking exchange-traded funds -- ETFs -- now makes it unnecessary to open a commodity futures or currency broker account if you want to make a bet on currency exchange rates.
 The euro to U.S. dollar exchange rate -- EUR/USD -- is the most widely followed currency value.
 With currency trading, the returns are always based on relative value: If one is going up, the other is going down at the same rate.

-Determine which direction you think the dollar vs. euro will move and buy shares of one of the ETF/ETN funds from the appropriate side of the list.
+After you determine which direction you think the dollar vs. euro will move, buy shares of one of the ETF/ETN funds from the appropriate side of the list.
 ETF trades are made by indicating how many shares you want to buy using the stock trade screen of your online brokerage account.

 - The funds with "ultra" or "double" in their name will produce daily value changes that are twice the change in the currency exchange rate.